 A question I get asked frequently is, what are succulents?
 While succulents are increasing in popularity, many people are still unaware of these amazing plants.
 Hopefully this will give you a better understanding of what succulents are.
 Succulents are a group of plants that store water in their leaves.
 The leaves tend to be thick and fleshy, but some genus and species have thicker leaves than others.
 Succulents tend to thrive in dry climates and don’t like a lot of humidity.
 As with any other plant, proper watering will ensure the best growth and flowering.
 While they do need water to survive, they can endure extended periods of drought, relying on the stored water and nutrients in their leaves.
 If their roots are sitting in water for too long they will start to rot and die.

 One of the amazing qualities of succulents is their ability to propagate easily.
 While some species propagate more easily than others, many can grow new plants from a leaf that has fallen off the plant.
 Some put of new pups as they get larger.
-For more details on how to propagate succulents, visit our page on propagating succulents!
+Find out more about propagating succulents!

 While cactus are by definition succulents, they are often referred to separately from other succulents.
 Succulents include a wide variety of genus and species and therefore come in a variety of colors, shapes, and textures.
 A more comprehensive list of plants that fall into the succulent category can be found on Wikipedia.